microsoft/pxt-arcade/docs/hardware/raspberry-pi.md

 * Kiosk mode operation: no internet, no operating system, just games.
 * Hold plenty of games (thousands?)
 * Drag and drop UF2 files into the pi just like the other boards.
+* Use off-the-shelve Arcade buttons and joysticks for an authentic feeling

 ## Guides